scott-zhou/lib_shm_table/README.md

 # Table in shared memory

 ## Background
 I have another project on github named tool-immemorydb, which have over complicated function and non-user-friendly interface.
-And it's only provide with C++.
+And it only provide C++ interface.
 Now I create this new project, it will be simple, and hopefully have user-friendly interface.
-And I want proview it with different languages.
+And I want provide interface in different languages.
-The basic function is create a table in Shared Memory (POSIX standard), and provide best access time.
+The basic function is implement a table in Shared Memory (POSIX standard), and provide best access time.
 It can used as a cache between different processes.
 The table can provide a access lock for data safe.
 The table can be a hash table or sorted table for quick search.